Prasanna116/Synopsys_RnD_Engineer_Internship_Application/README.md

 - **Communication Protocols:** UART, SPI, I²C, AMBA(APB )

  I am eager to bring my research-driven approach, hands-on design experience, and commitment to learning to Synopsys’ R&D Engineering team to contribute to impactful projects from day one.
 I bring not just skills, but curiosity, discipline, and the drive to deliver results — exactly what Synopsys expects from its R&D engineers.

 ## 📬 Contact
+- **Mobile Number:** +91 9840037169
 - **Email:** prasannavenkk@gmail.com
 - **LinkedIn:** [linkedin.com/in/prasanna](https://www.linkedin.com/in/prasannav23)
 - **Resume:** [📄 View My Resume]()